nimaid/LPHK/README.md

 * Let program function as a layout editor without LP connection
 * Add syntax highlighting
 * Add GUI scaling
-* Support for Launchpad Pro
+* Full support for Launchpad Pro
   * The lack of tactile feedback, inability to utilize the pressure sensitive inputs (launchpad.py limitation), and inconvenient function keys where the hand rests makes support for the LP Pro a lower priority.
 * Add generalized macro recorder wizard
 * Make `Add Command...` menu that acts as a guided helper for making commands